Azure/azure-quickstart-templates/e-shop-website-with-ilb-ase/README.md

    - Check **I agree to the terms and conditions stated above**.

    > **Note**: keeps these values.
-The will be used to deploy the other resources later.
+They will be used to deploy the other resources later.

 3. Click **Purchase**.